 KAUST requires a minimum TOEFL score of 79 on the IBT (Internet Based Test) or 6.0 on the IELTS (International English Language Testing System).
+For Fall 2020, KAUST is also considering a score of 100 on the Duolingo Exam as clearing the English proficiency requirement.
+Those presenting a Duolingo score may be required to test upon arrival to campus.
 The KAUST admissions code is 4107.
-Only official TOEFL or IELTS scores will be accepted.
+Only official TOEFL or IELTS, or Duolingo scores will be accepted.
 TOEFL or IELTS scores for tests administered by an educational institution for admission to that particular institution are not acceptable.

-A TOEFL or IELTS score is not required if the applicant received a degree from an accredited institution in the United States, Canada, the United Kingdom, Ireland, Australia, or New Zealand.
+A TOEFL or IELTS score, or Duolingo score is not required if the applicant received a degree from an accredited institution in the United States, Canada, the United Kingdom, Ireland, Australia, or New Zealand.